vippsas/vipps-recurring-api/vipps-recurring-api.md

 ```

 **Please note:** It is not possible to change intervals.
 If the user has
-accepted a yearly interval, the agreement can not be changed to a monthly
+accepted a yearly interval, the agreement cannot be changed to a monthly
 agreement.
 This requires a new agreement and a new consent from the user.
 It _is_ possible to make a monthly agreement and only charge some of the
 months.
 The general rule: Be as customer friendly and easy to understand